nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * Items in double dollar signs, means that exactly one of them is required
     - `find r/Corndogs` is valid
     - `find` is not valid
-    - `find r/Corndogs i/Flour` is not valid
+    - `find r/Corndogs i/Egg, 1, piece, 0.20` is not valid

 * Items with `…`​ after them can be used multiple times including zero times.<br>
   - e.g. `add t/Corndogs d/Delicious i/Flour, 3.5, Cup, 0.30 i/large egg, 4, unit, 0.80 s/Mix batter s/Fry` is valid because the `i/` and `s/` flag can be used multiple times.
 Since `i/` and `s/` are not surrounded by square brackets, they have to appear at least one time